-- 7.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2018, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix B. - 7.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be notified as soon as there is a significant concern, or where a level 3 referral is required. - 7.3 The names of the DSLs will be clearly advertised in our school, with a statement explaining our role in referring and monitoring welfare and safeguarding concerns.
-Photographs of the DSL team are displayed in the school's reception area as well as in the staffroom and in our communal, accessible areas. - 7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.
+- 7.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2019, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
+This is detailed in Appendix B. - 7.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be notified as soon as there is a significant concern, or where a level 3 referral is required. - 7.3 The names of the DSLs will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring welfare and safeguarding concerns.
+Photographs of the DSL team are displayed in the reception area as well as in other areas around the school.

+7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.